flowx-ai/docs-flowx/versioned_docs/version-2.14.0/platform-deep-dive/core-components/core-extensions/integration-management/integration-management.md

 ## Using integrations

-As mentioned earlier, you can use integrations management to configure integrations between FLOWX.AI Engine and different plugins and adapters.
-These configurations are defined so that when you create a process (and it is using Kafka-related activities) you will no longer have to manually search for suitable topics or environments.&#x20;
+As mentioned earlier, you can use integrations management to configure integrations between FLOWX Engine and different plugins and adapters.
+These configurations are defined so that when you create a process (and it is using Kafka-related activities) you will no longer have to manually search for suitable topics or environments.

 Use predefined integrations, that you have already configured, on different processes and nodes.
 Places where integrations will be used:

-* Node -> Actions ->  **Kafka Send Action** (to send data to the integration)
+* Node → Actions → **Kafka Send Action** (to send data to the integration)

 ![](../../../img/using_integrations.gif)

-* Node -> Node config -> **Data stream topics** (the topic name where the [process engine](../../flowx-engine/) listens for the response)
+* Node → Node config → **Data stream topics** (the topic name where the [process engine](../../flowx-engine/) listens for the response)

 ![](../../../img/integrations_node_config.png)